odoo/documentation/content/applications/inventory_and_mrp/inventory/routes/strategies/removal.rst

 What is a Removal Strategy (FIFO, LIFO, FEFO, Closest location)?
 ================================================================

+.. _inventory/routes/strategies/removal:

-Usually, *Removal Strategies* are defined in picking operations to select the best products, optimize the distance for the worker, for quality control purposes, or to first move products with the closest expiration date.
+Usually, *Removal Strategies* are defined in picking operations to select the best products to optimize the distance for the worker, for quality control purposes, or to first move the products with the closest expiration date.

 When a product movement needs to be done, Odoo finds available products that can be assigned to